rsscml/fmldk/README.md

             logdir='/tmp/tft_logs',
             load_model=None,           # or, path of a previously saved model to continue training opt=None,                  # provide own optimizer object (default is Adam/Nadam)
-            clipnorm=0.1)              # max global norm applied.
+            clipnorm=0.1,              # max global norm applied.
 Used for stable training.
-Default is 'None'.
+Default is 'None'. min_delta=0.0001,          # Min decrease in validation loss to consider an epoch as improvement shuffle=True)              # shuffle train dataset after each epoch

 # Inference Steps are similar to TFT or CTFRV2 models